 Abstract

-Introduction Individual patient data (IPD) meta-analyses are the gold standard of meta-analyses and offer potential advantages when performing subgroup analysis.
-However, since the publication of the preferred reporting items for systematic reviews and meta-analyses (PRISMA) IPD the reporting quality has not been investigated.
-Additionally, it is not evident which statistical practices are used when performing subgroup analysis.
-Therefore, the aim of this study is to create an overview of the reporting quality and the statistical practices when performing subgroup analysis.
+Introduction Individual patient data (IPD) meta-analyses are the gold standard of meta-analyses and offer advantages when performing subgroup analysis.
+However, the quality of the reporting items has not been investigated, since the publication of the preferred reporting items for systematic reviews and meta-analyses (PRISMA) IPD.
+Additionally, it is not evident which statistical practices are being used when performing subgroup analysis.
+The aim of this study is to summarize the quality of the statistical practices used and their reporting items when performing subgroup analysis.

-Methods A systematic review was performed to identify the eligible IPD meta-analyses.
-The reporting quality was measured using the PRISMA IPD, and data was extracted on the statistical approaches used for subgroup analysis.
+Methods We perform a systematic review to identify the eligible IPD meta-analyses.
+We summarize the statistical approaches being used for subgroup analysis along with the quality of their reported items based on PRISMA IPD guideline.

 Results The adherence to the PRISMA IPD was overall good.
 The IPD meta-analyses that performed subgroup analysis reported slightly better than IPD meta-analyses that not performed subgroup analysis.
 However, both groups reported poorly on the risk of bias across studies and IPD integrity.
 When performing subgroup analysis, most studies used a one stage approach with a random effect model.
 Half of all IPD meta-analyses which investigated subgroup analysis, investigated effect modifiers which were continuous variables, but analyzed as categorical, and already categorical variables.

 Conclusion The overall reporting quality of IPD meta-analyses is good.
-However, the quality of reporting for both the process of the IPD systematic reviews and the statistical methods used, still have a considerable scope for improvement.
+However, the quality of reporting for both the process of the IPD systematic reviews and the statistical methods used, still needs improvement.
 More awareness on the PRISMA IPD together with clear guidelines on what to report when performing subgroup analysis could improve reporting in both these areas.

 Introduction

 Meta-analyses are commonly used in the medical field.
-They summarize evidence-based medicine and can be used to create guidelines for modern medicine.
-The individual participant data (IPD) meta-analysis uses raw individual data from multiple studies for the synthesis (1).
+They aid towards evidence-based clinical decision making and may be used to create guidelines for modern medicine.
+The individual participant data (IPD) meta-analysis uses individual data from multiple studies for the synthesis (1).
 The aim of an IPD meta-analysis is to summarize the evidence on a specific clinical question, and is often used to determine if new treatment options are effective(2).

 The main reasons to use the IPD meta-analysis relate to data manipulation and analysis.
 It allows the researcher to perform time-to-event and subgroup analysis, compare different scales of measurement, and this kind of meta-analysis is less affected by poor reporting quality(3).
 It allows the researchers to not only use published data, but also to directly contact the trialists and ask for unpublished data.
-Using the IPD researchers are not dependent on the data synthesis of published articles, and therefore not influenced by poorly performed analyses.
+Using the IPD researchers are not dependent on the statistical analysis of published articles, and therefore may reperform poorly performed analyses.
 Additionally, IPD of trails with poor reporting quality can be used without influencing the outcome of the IPD meta-analysis(3).